 Six weeks and one day after the date of the conditional order, the applicant can apply for the “final order” which is the legal document that brings the marriage to an end.
 If the applicant does not apply then, after a further three months, the respondent can apply.
 The final order is a very important document and should be kept safely.

 HOW LONG DOES A DIVORCE TAKE?

-The divorce/dissolution itself usually takes between 4 and 6 months so long as things are straightforward.
-Sometimes it takes much longer if complications arise, for example, if the other spouse’s whereabouts are unknown or if they do not respond to the court papers.
-We are experienced in resolving these difficulties as amicably as possible whilst ensuring your position is respected.
+The divorce/dissolution itself usually takes between 6 – 9 months so long as things are straightforward.
+Sometimes it takes much longer if complications arise, for example, if the spouse’s whereabouts are unknown or if they do not respond to the court papers.
+We are experienced in resolving these difficulties as amicably as possible whilst ensuring your position is protected.

 As an alternative to divorce, you may want to consider legal separation.